 Brothers of War

-You fight a small wave of enemies with Deimos, as he has the Arms of Sparta and can be commanded to throw a spear at your foes.
+You fight a small wave of enemies with Deimos, as he dons the Arms of Sparta and can be commanded to throw a spear at your foes.

 The two then fight Thanatos, but Deimos is killed in battle.
 Kratos manages to slay the God and buries his brother next to his mother by the Suicide Bluffs (the cliff Kratos jumps off of in the first game).
-Due to losing his ties to the mortal world, he worthy of full godhood, but denied it when Athena attempted to give it to him.
+Due to losing his ties to the mortal world, he becomes worthy of full Godhood but denies it when Athena attempted to give it to him.

 It’s a much more grounded and personal story than some of the other games, and it is cool to see members of Kratos’ family.

 I just wish that this game had been released on the PS3 with an enhanced story.
 It felt super cheap to finally meet and rescue Deimos, only to have him die in the final boss fight a very short time following freeing him.